British national (overseas)

 - get consular assistance and protection from UK diplomatic posts

-- are subject to immigration controls and don’t have the automatic right to live or work in the UK
+- are subject to immigration controls and do not have the automatic right to live or work in the UK

-- aren’t considered a UK national by the European Union (EU)
+- are not considered a UK national by the European Union (EU)

 You may be able to register as a British citizen if you’re a British national (overseas) and meet certain conditions.